Core Curriculum FAQs

 How can students fulfill proficiency requirements?

-Students are encouraged to fulfill proficiency requirements within their major, Core Foundation, Core Focus, or free elective courses.
+Students are encouraged to fulfill proficiency requirements within their major, Core Foundation, Core Focus (only applies to the Class of 2020), or free elective courses.
 Students should work closely with their faculty advisors to include courses that meet proficiency requirements in their course schedules, overlapping with other requirements when possible.
 This will allow students greater flexibility with free elective courses.

 Are there any prerequisites for Writing Proficiency courses?